 Google’s Algorithmic Penalties

-In this sense; the sites that suffer drops in organic traffic and ranking in SERPs following algorithm updates have not done something wrong, but have been evaluated less deserving than their competitors based on Google parameters.
+In this sense; the sites that suffer a drop in organic traffic and ranking in SERPs following algorithm updates have not done something wrong but have been evaluated as less deserving than their competitors based on Google parameters.
 Which we know also exploits the hidden work of its quality raters.
 (Who are precisely the evaluators of the quality of the search results provided by the engine; with useful indications for the subsequent corrections of the system.)

 Manual Actions, Google Sanctions to Sites